Pitt-JonesLab/pitt-joneslab.github.io/_grads-ms/charliefox.md

 twitter: CharlieFoxML
 github: CharFox1
 linkedin: charlesfoxml
-description: Charlie Fox is a Computer Science major in the accelerated BS/MS program.
+description: Charlie is a Computer Science major in the accelerated BS/MS program.
 He is interested in machine learning and how knowledge can be created and used automatically.
 He also likes hiking, skiing, biking and sci-fi.
 ---